aakankshatiwari/NLP/README.md

 # NLP
-A deep learning model to perform sentiment analysis on a dataset of tweets related to various candidates.
+A deep learning model to perform sentiment analysis on tweets and NEWS headline datasets.